wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 				- It's just one character
 	- ### Lesson 4: [[Advanced File Management Tools]]
 		- A link is a file system entry that refers to another file or directory
-		- Hard linnks are pointing to the same inode on the same file system
+		- Hard links are pointing to the same inode on the same file system -